Glencoe’s Award-Winning History Center

 The original veranda, now on the north end of the house, was open to the air.
 The Booth’s second son, Sherman Booth III, (pictured on the left with older brother Knox and Thorun, the nanny) remembered sleeping on the porch as a young boy “winter as well as summer, snow or no snow.”
 He wrote, “my father was a fresh air fiend.
 I’m sure we had the first electric blankets but with no automatic adjustment.
 Consequently, once in a while when we went to sleep without turning the electric switch off, the blanket would get heated to flash point.
 Naturally, we woke up dripping with sweat and once or twice we had to throw a bucket of water on incipient flames.
 After that, we lived with some charred blankets.”

 Subsequent owners added two bedrooms, a bath, an extended porte cochere and a garage, all of which were removed to restore the structure to its original Wright-design prior to the relocation of the Cottage to the park.
-As the new owners of the Cottage, the Glencoe Historical Society intends to restore the structure to its original design and use it as a museum and research center.
+As the new owners of the Cottage, the Glencoe Historical Society intends to renovate and repurpose the interior of the structure for use as a museum.